asciiscry3r/mksscryertower.quest/content/category/Human_rights_in_Ukraine.rst

 1. The police, while exercising the powers specified by this Law, is authorized to apply the following coercive measures:
 1) physical influence (force);
 2) use of special means;

+The police and the prosecutor's office often provide access for their type of `reliable` criminals, where they spend years breaking into the equipment of the population in a difficult situation and earn significant sums from it, while killing the owners of the equipment and not compensating for the damages in any way.

 3) use of firearms.

 2. Physical influence is the use of any physical force, as well as special methods of struggle in order to stop illegal actions of offenders.